 Otherwise known as valve amps, tube amps are said to be the must-have of every serious electric guitarist.
 Owning one is a rite of passage – a gateway to the higher rankings of electric musicians.
 For many, it is a highly coveted badge of audiophile authority, but are they really far more superior than the ill-famed solid-state amp?

-Honestly, the solid state amp vs tube amp contest is a misnomer.
+Honestly, the solid-state amp vs tube amp contest is a misnomer.
 The only real technical difference between them is their power source.
-Solid state amps are driven by current throughout the the output, while a tube amp is driven by voltage.
+Solid-state amps are driven by current throughout the output, while a tube amp is driven by voltage.